imritch/SQLServerAlwaysOn/AWS/Quick-Start-Guide.md

 ✅ **Checkpoint:** All machines joined to domain

+**✨ What Just Happened Automatically:**

+The `03-Join-Domain.ps1` script automatically configured:
+1. ✅ **DNS suffix settings** - Enables short name resolution (e.g., "SQL02" works)
+2. ✅ **RSAT AD PowerShell tools** - Installs Active Directory cmdlets for gMSA
+3. ✅ **Domain membership** - Joins node to contoso.local

 **⚠️ IMPORTANT - DNS Suffix Configuration:**

-The updated `03-Join-Domain.ps1` script now automatically configures DNS suffix settings required for clustering.
+The updated `03-Join-Domain.ps1` script automatically configures DNS suffix settings required for clustering.
 This enables short name resolution (e.g., "SQL02" instead of "SQL02.contoso.local"), which is **CRITICAL** for Windows Failover Clustering.

 If you joined the domain before this update, or if you encounter "Computer SQL02 could not be reached" errors during cluster creation, run this on **BOTH** nodes: